 The Latin American Migration Project (LAMP) is a multidisciplinary research effort between investigators in various countries of Latin America and the United States.
 LAMP is currently based at Princeton University and the University of Guadalajara.

-Scientific journals from Latin American, the Caribbean, Spain and Portugal--articles in Spanish and Portuguese.
+Database of scientific journals from Latin America, the Caribbean, Spain, and Portugal with articles in Spanish and Portuguese.